-(a) The modification check described in paragraph 4.(a) of this annex shall be applied to the complete cycle trace twice prior to the application of the following paragraphs of this annex.
+The modification check described in paragraph 4.(a) of this annex shall be applied to the complete cycle trace twice prior to the application of paragraphs 4.(b) to 4.(f) of this annex.

-If a one step higher gear (n+1) is required for only 1 second and the gears before and after are the same (n) or one of them is one step lower (n-1), gear (n+1) shall be corrected to gear n.
+(a) If a one step higher gear (n+1) is required for only 1 second and the gears before and after are the same (n) or one of them is one step lower (n-1), gear (n+1) shall be corrected to gear n.